Fleshlight Go Review

-Like I said already, full length Fleshlights are 10 inches long with about nine inches of insertable room.
+Like I said already, full length name brand Fleshlights are 10 inches long with about nine inches of insertable room.

 Both Fleshlight Go options (both Surge & Torque) are 7 inches long with 6.5 inches of insertable room.
-They have more or less the exact same design as a normal Fleshlight, just scaled down a little.
+Compared to the regular Fleshlight, that means a Go is only 70% of the size of the original toy.
+They have more or less the exact same design as a normal Fleshlight, just in a more compact package.
 With the Pilot, Go lines, and especially the Quickshot, it appears Fleshlight has gotten significant feedback with regards to the original toy being a bit too big for some people's tastes as they now have a rather expansive line of shorter-than-usual toys.
 The Quickshot is a donut-looking thing with Superskin in the middle and works as an adjunct to blowjobs and doesn't require internal ejaculation, while the Pilot is meant for discreet travel use.

 This is a welcome change in my opinion, as a significant enough portion of men will never get to enjoy the final 1-2 inches of a Fleshlight.
 Most of the full size sleeves have a different pattern towards the end, and I think probably less than 5% of men who have bought these toys have even felt what that extra bulb of Superskin has to offer.
 If you're seven inches long or more however, the Go is not something recommended if you absolutely have to go balls deep but you will absolutely fill the entirety of the toy which is satisfying in its own special way.

-Cleaning is much easier with the Go Fleshlights compared to the bigger models, as well.
+Cleaning is much easier with the Go Fleshlights, especially the Torque Ice, compared to the larger original models, as well.
 There's just less Superskin to fumble around with over the faucet and I find it easier to pull apart and reverse to get every nook and cranny clean as a whistle.

 My Experience Using Both Toys

-After both of these toys out of their retrospective boxes, they look like Fleshlights that someone left in the wash for too long, which made them shrink a bit.
+After I received both of these toys and took them out of their retrospective boxes, they look like a Fleshlight that someone left in the wash for too long which caused some shrinkage.

-It's surprising how much difference three inches can make, as both the Surge and the Torque are more portable and less bulky than the standard Fleshlight.
+It's surprising how much difference three inches can make, as both the Surge and the Torque Ice set are more portable and less bulky than the standard Fleshlight.
 I would have no qualms about throwing either of these toys into the bottom of a packed drawer and having nobody know it's out of the ordinary.
-Regular Fleshlights command attention if left somewhere, this is not the case with the Go Torque & Surge.
+A regular Fleshlight commands attention if left somewhere, this is not the case with the Go Torque & Surge.

 The best part about a new Fleshlight is that a new sleeve design usually comes with it.
 Both the Go & the Torque have unique sleeve designs.